MateusHoffman/Trybe-Project-02-Playground-Functions/README.md

 # Access the project:

-Access the JavaScript files named "challenges.js", "challenges2.js" inside the src folder.
+Access the JavaScript files named "challenges.js" and "challenges2.js" inside the src folder.

 # NOTA